ChrisDuffley/stationPlaylist/addoninternals.md

 ### Important notices and credits

 I'd like to thank StationPlaylist staff for continued collaboration with screen reader users in regards to accessibility of Studio.
 A special thanks goes to Jamie Teh from NV Access and Geoff Shang (original add-on author) for giving me and others a foundation for future goodies.
+A special thanks to Chris Duffley for maintaining the ad-don since 2023.
 As always, the biggest thanks goes to you, the users of SPL add-on for your continued feedback and teaching me new things about studio.

 Source code notice: to protect copyrights, parts of Studio API has not been documented.
 Also, source code discussed throughout this series may change as future add-on versions are developed.

 Copyrights: StationPlaylist Studio, Track Tool and StationPlaylist Encoders are copyright StationPlaylist.com.
-NonVisual Desktop Access is copyright 2006-2021 NV access Limited (released under GPL).
+NonVisual Desktop Access is copyright NV Access Limited (released under GPL).
 SAM Encoders is copyright Spatial Audio.
 Microsoft Windows and Windows API are copyright Microsoft Corporation.
 Python is copyright Python Software Foundation.
-StationPlaylist add-on for NVDA is copyright 2011, 2013-2021 Geoff Shang, Joseph Lee and others (released under GPL).
+StationPlaylist add-on for NVDA is copyright 2011, 2013-2025 Geoff Shang, Joseph Lee, Chris Duffley, and others (released under GPL).
 Other products mentioned are copyrighted by owners of these products (licenses vary).

 ## References